NickGroveSE/GolangMastery/README.md

 ## Golang Mastery

 Essentially a self taught "course" I made for myself to master Golang.
-9 projects ranging from Beginner to Advanced, and each project will an upgraded version I will tackle as well.
-Follow me as I learn this modern and efficient language.
+9 projects ranging from Beginner to Advanced, and each project with an upgraded version I will tackle as well.
+Follow me as I expand my knowledge in this modern and highly versatile language.

 ### Project 1: Letterboxd Web Scraper (*Colly*)